F5Networks/f5-ci-docs/docs/troubleshooting/openshift.rst

 Why did I see a traffic group error when I deployed my iApp?
 ````````````````````````````````````````````````````````````

-When deploying an iApp with the |kctlr-long| and OpenShift, the iApp may create a virtual IP in the wrong traffic group.
+When deploying an iApp with the |octlr-long| , the iApp may create a virtual IP in the wrong traffic group.
 If this occurs, you will see an error message like that below.

 .. code-block:: console